afshinator/wattage-plots/README.md

 #### Please Note:

-If you're accessing these files from a web server, pull up index.html as normal and everything should work fine if you preserved the directory structure.
+If you're running the project from a web server, browse to the project directory root or pull index.html into your browser as normal, and everything will work fine if you've preserved the directory structure of the source tree.

-If you pulled the project down to your local machine and want to  drag index.html from your desktop into the browser, <b>Chrome and IE will not let the app access your local filesystem</b> to pull in the csv file where all the data lives; Firefox will though!</i>
+If you pulled the project down to your local machine and want to drag index.html from your file system into the browser, <b>Chrome and IE will not let the app access your local file system</b> to pull in the csv file where all the data lives; Firefox will though!</i>  ( Its a security issue, find out more by looking into cross-origin request policies.)

 ---